-In our view, this assumption is unlikely, given the graphical evidence on entry rates presented in Figure 2.
+In our view, this assumption is unlikely, given the graphical evidence on entry rates presented in Figure 1.
 Instead, it seems more plausible that the apparent lack of profitability of the third group in Table 8 implies a policy-invariant unobservable (possibly in expectation) that would have encouraged these wind farms to enter with or without the 1603 grant.
-Under this assumption, the 1603 grant program screened in just 17 MMWh of production at the out to be unprofitable ex post.
-We include them in the always profitable group for this analysis, as the fact that we underestimate their expected profits under the 1603 program gives us no reason to believe we overestimate their expected profits under the PTC.

-seven marginal plants.
+Under this assumption, the 1603 grant program screened in just 17 MMWh of production at the seven marginal plants.
 At the same time, production at inframarginal plants declined.
 Under this assumption, our preferred assumption, total wind output would have been modestly higher without the 1603 program (by 31 MMWh, or 4 percent), while total government expenditure would have declined by \$801 million.
 The average public cost per wind MWh would have increased from \$17.20 to \$19.69, a 14 percent reduction in cost-effectiveness.

 Let us acknowledge a few caveats to this analysis.
 First, our estimate of always-profitable wind farms may be too high based on our assumption of the discount rate associated with the PTC.
 The tax equity supply shock associated with the financial crisis motivated the creation of the Section 1603 grant program.
 This decline in supply is evident in the spike in tax equity yields in 2009.
 We employed a higher rate for discounting the PTC streams in evaluating the counterfactual for our 1603 grant-claiming wind farms to reflect the increase in tax equity yields during this time period.
 This higher discount rate may be valid for evaluating the marginal project, but it could be too low when considering the counterfactual of all of the 132 always-profitable 1603 grant claimants going to the tax equity market to monetize their production tax credits.
-Second, note that our conclusions about the Section 1603 grant program reflect the specific PTC design of a grant equal to 30 percent of eligible investment costs relative to the specific PTC design of awarding \$23 per MWh of output.
+Second, note that our conclusions about the Section 1603 grant program reflect the specific policy design of a grant equal to 30 percent of eligible investment costs relative to the specific PTC design of awarding \$23 per MWh of output.
 Modifying either policy parameter could influence the cost-effectiveness of the investment and output subsidy approaches.